 We are highly dependent on the services of Charles J. Casamento, Chairman, President, and Chief Executive Officer and Kenneth R. Greathouse, Vice President of Commercial Operations.
 While Mr. Casamento has executed an employment agreement, if we were to lose either Mr. Casamento or Mr. Greathouse as employees, our business could be harmed.
 Moreover, we do not carry key person life insurance for our senior management or other personnel.
 Additionally, the future potential growth and expansion of our business is expected to place increased demands on our management skills and resources.
 Although some increases in staffing levels are expected during 2002, these future demands are expected to require a substantial increase in management personnel to perform operational work as well as the development of additional expertise by existing management personnel.
-Accordingly, recruiting and retaining management and operational personnel to perform sales and marketing, business development, regulatory affairs, medical affairs and contract manufacturing in the future will also be critical to our success.
-We do not know if we will be able to attract and retain skilled and experienced management and operational personnel in the future on acceptable terms given the intense competition among numerous pharmaceutical and biotechnology companies, universities and other research institutions for such personnel.
+Accordingly, recruiting and retaining management and operational personnel to perform sales and marketing, business development, regulatory affairs, medical affairs and contract manufacturing in the future on acceptable terms given the intense competition among numerous pharmaceutical and biotechnology companies, universities and other research institutions for such personnel.
 If we are unable to hire necessary skilled personnel in the future, our business could be harmed.